Learning Sparse Graphon Mean Field Games: LEARNING LPGMFGS

 \paragraph{Equivalence Class Method.} For learning equilibria in LPGMFGs, we introduce equivalence classes (\cite{cui2021learning}).
 We discretize the continuous interval $\mathcal{I}$ of agents by some finite number $M$ of subintervals that form a partition of $\mathcal{I}$.
 For convenience, we usually assume that every subinterval has the same length.
 Then, all agents within one class, i.e. a subinterval, are approximated by the agent who is located at the center of the respective subinterval.
 Subsequently, we can solve the optimal control problem for each equivalence class separately by applying either backwards induction or RL.
 Although this formulation seems to resemble classical multi-population mean field games (MP MFGs) (\cite{huang2006large}, \cite{perolat2021scaling}) at first, the crucial advantages of LPGMFGs are that they are on the one hand rigorously connected to finite agent games.
 On the other hand, they can handle an uncountable number of agent equivalence classes that cannot be captured by the standard multi-class model.
 Beyond that, the just described learning method for LPGMFGs does not just provide an approximation for some finite $N$-agent problem with a fixed $N$.
 Instead, it yields an estimation for the $N$-agent problem for all arbitrary, large enough $N$ at once.
 The technical details of the approach can be found in Appendix~\ref{app:learning_methods}.

 \paragraph{Online Mirror Descent (OMD).} The discretized game generated by the equivalence class method can be interpreted as a MP MFG with $M$ populations.
 In the literature, the concept of OMD is used to learn equilibria in such MP MFGs (\cite{hadikhanloo2017learning}, \cite{perolat2021scaling}).
-Our paper builds upon these papers and leverages the existing concepts to learn LPGMFGs.
-To the best of our knowledge, the existing literature lacks a rigorous theoretical analysis of the OMD algorithm if the transition kernel $P$ depends on the MF.
-Our paper closes this gap and furthermore provides an empirical example.

-For the theoretical analysis, we consider the smoothed MP MFG and assume that is is strictly weakly monotone.
-For details on the smoothed MP MFG and it close relation to the standard MP MFG, see Appendix~\ref{app:learning_methods}.
-We call a smoothed MP MFG weakly monotone if for any $\boldsymbol \pi, \boldsymbol \pi' \in \boldsymbol \Pi$ we have
+Our paper leverages these concepts to learn LPGMFGs.